Overeating: why it happens in autistic children and teenagers

 - Aim for regular mealtimes.
 This can help your child adjust to eating certain quantities of food at certain times.
 While your child is getting used to the new mealtime routine, it can help to have some low-fat, low-energy snacks handy, so that your child is neither too hungry nor too full at the next meal.

 - Make sure that your child drinks plenty of water throughout the day, especially between mealtimes.
-Sometimes children think they’re hungry when they’re really just thirsty.
+Sometimes children think they’re hungry when they’re just thirsty.

 Overeating because of sensory sensitivities

-If your child seeks out particular sensory sensations, try to replace one sensory object (food) with another (non-food).
+If your child seeks out sensory sensations, try to replace one sensory object (food) with another (non-food).
 For example, if your child likes the feeling of soft substances in their mouth, you could make time each day for your child to play with playdough with their hands instead.

 Getting help for overeating in autistic children and teenagers